arsyac/Analyzing-eCommerce-Business-Performance-with-SQL/README.md

 # Analyzing-eCommerce-Business-Performance-with-SQL
-This company is one of the largest marketplaces in South America that connects microbusinesses with their customers.
+This company connects microbusinesses with their customers.
 This project will analyze three aspects related to the company's business performance.
 These three aspects include customer growth, product quality and payment types.